How To Effectively Segment Your Email List

 Here are a few ways marketers can segment their emails by customer behavior:

 - Last Website Activity: Keep track of your browsing behavior to determine interests.
-What pages they’ve visited, how long they stayed, what icons they clicked, what videos they watched, etc. and start the conversation based on that.
+What pages they’ve opened, how long they stayed, what icons they clicked, what videos they watched, etc. and start the conversation based on those metrics.

 - Past Purchase: Using purchase history is an excellent driver for personalized communications.
 Offer discounts on products that could be complementary to the last item they bought.
 Recommend upgrades when new product lines are released.
 The options are endless.